 If I join Indies United what percentage do you take for royalties?

 Zero.
 No, your eyes did not deceive you, here at Indies United we do not take any of the royalties from your book sales.
 If you become a member you will be asked to pay a processing fee for the ISBN assignments for your books at a rate of $35 per ISBN (subject to change if purchase rates increase through Bowker).
 Before we invoice you, we will ask you to submit all required information about your book so we can properly register it and Indies United will be listed as the publisher.
 We will also provide you with our logo graphics for the copyright page and all other pertinent information you'll need to publish under our umbrella.
 Indies United will provide guidance setting up your sales channels, but you, the author, will be in total control of your books and all revenue generated from sales will belong to you.
-There is also a $25 book launch fee that you will be invoiced for 30 days prior to your book release.
+There is also a $25 book launch fee that you will be invoiced for 30 days prior to your book release for additional advertising.

 Starting April 30, 2022, there will a $10 a month, or $100 per year, should you chose to pay yearly, advertising fee for our published authors.
 It only goes into effect once your book has been published under our name, and it per author, not per book.
 This will only be used for advertising our authors and their books and will not be used for any operational expenses.